Dale Cresap's blog

 Add new comment

-daily word - passion?
+daily word - heavenly reward?

 Dale Cresap's picture